When the hospital was fully complete it had a nurse's home, a store, a power house, and a domestic building with a laundry, bakery and kitchen.

 It was built in 1874 and opened in 1878.
 It was a multi acre, self contained psychiatric hospital.
 It is also rumored to have been the birthplace of the pre-frontal lobotomy.

 The hospital itself had a kitchen, laundries, a chapel, and dormitories.
 On each side of the main building were the wings, for male and female patients respectively, connected by small square towers.
 The outermost wards were reserved for extreme patients, the west side was male and the east side was female.
+The original plan was designed to house 500 patients, with 100 more possible to accommodate in the attic.
+However, by the late 1930s and 1940s, over 2,000 patients were being housed, and overcrowding was severe.
+People were even held in the basement of the hospital.

 the asylum was originally established to provide residential treatment and care to the mentally ill, its functions expanded to include a training program for nurses in 1889 and a pathological research laboratory in 1895.
 In the 1890s, Dr. Charles Page, the superintendent, declared mechanical restraint unnecessary and harmful in cases of mental illness.
 By the 1920s the hospital was operating school clinics to help determine mental deficiency in children.